testflows/TestFlows-Snapshots/README.md

   - `REWRITE:` Rewrites the snapshot file with new values.

 The default mode is `CHECK | UPDATE`, allowing the system to either validate or update the snapshot values automatically.

+> [!NOTE]
+> For your first run it is fine to use `snapshot.CHECK | snapshot.UPDATE` mode.
+After that you need to switch to `snapshot.CHECK` mode to ensure that you don't just overwrite the snapshot with the actual value.

 ### Custom Comparison